pysat/pysat/docs/tutorial_basics.rst

     dmsp.download_updated_files()

-will obtain the full set of files present on the server and compare the version and revision numbers for the server files with those on the local system.
+will obtain the full set of files present on the server and compare the version, revision, and cycle numbers for the server files with those on the local system.
 Any files missing or out of date on the local system are downloaded from the server.
 This command downloads, as needed, the entire dataset.